2600hz/docs-user-guides/doc/numbers/overview.md

 ## Purchasing Numbers for Users

-1. Switch to the SmartPBX application and select the `Users` tab.
+1. Switch to the SmartPBX application and select the `Users` tab
 ![SmartPBX](smartpbx/users/step-1.png)

-2. In the column under `Phone Numbers` click on the row with the User to add a phone number to.
+2. In the column under `Phone Numbers` click on the row with the User to add a phone number to
 ![SmartPBX user phone number selection](smartpbx/users/step-2.png)

 3. Select `Local` or `Toll-free` and follow the same steps as indicated above to complete the purchase.